Intuitions of Machine Learning Researchers about Transfer Learning for Medical Image Classification: Methods: questionnaire

 \subsection{Quantitative analysis}

 We organized the collected data by participants' unique Case ID, where we removed one participant who entered an impossible number for the ``years of experience'' and entered the same word for all open questions.
-We also included a sensitivity check for different treatments of the label \textit{Not sure}.

 We used stacked Likert charts to visualize the distributions of willingness and fine-tuning performance for each case and dataset.
-The charts showed the percentage at every response level, including Not sure.
+The charts showed the percentage at every response level, including \textit{Not sure}.
 This respects the ordinal scale, avoids assumptions about means, and makes differences across datasets and cases easy to observe.

+Please note that we are aware of the small sample size in the survey.
+However in the light of replicability for future studies, we still report the types of statistical significance tests used for assessing the expected performance and multidimensional assessment questions.
+We do not base our conclusions on the p-values of the tests.

-For expected performance, respondents were treated as paired.
-We applied the Friedman test to assess overall differences across datasets.
-If the overall test indicated differences, we ran pairwise Wilcoxon signed-rank tests with Holm correction to control multiple comparisons.
+For expected performance, we treated respondents as paired and used the Friedman test to assess overall differences across datasets.
+If the overall test indicated differences, we ran pairwise Wilcoxon signed-rank tests with Holm correction to control for multiple comparisons.
 We reported effect sizes using Kendall’s $W$ for the overall comparison and $r$ for each pairwise contrast.
 This matches a repeated-measures setting with ordinal data and a small sample size while keeping the results easy to interpret.
 For multidimensional assessment, we computed Spearman rank correlations between each dimension and expected performance.
 We reported the correlation coefficient $\rho$.
 This test fits ordinal or skewed data and is robust to outliers.
 It shows which dimensions move together with expected performance and which move in the opposite direction.

-Please note that we are aware of the small sample size in the survey, and report the types of statistical significance tests for completeness, rather than basing our conclusions on the (here not reported) p-values of the tests.